isc-projects/bind9/doc/arm/reference.rst

    over TCP.
 Note that currently idle timeouts in responses are ignored.

 .. namedconf:statement:: transfers
+   :tags: server
+   :short: Limits the number of concurrent inbound zone transfers from a server.

    :any:`transfers` is used to limit the number of concurrent inbound zone transfers from the specified server.
 If no :any:`transfers` clause is